-There have been no changes to the comprehensive plan between the 2019-2020 and 2020-2021 Fiscal Years.
+There have been no changes to the comprehensive plan between the 2020-2021 and 2021-2022 Fiscal Years.
 Through a best practice approach, Probation continues to use a validated risk-needs assessment to drive individualized case planning.
 We provide a vast array of evidence based services as detailed in this plan to the highest-risk, highest-need population.
-The plan continues to allow for cross system collaboration, family inclusion, targeted treatment interventions and extensive re-entry options for youth returning from Placement and youth released from locked facilities.
 There is a continued decline in the population of youth served which leads us to believe the continued work and programmatic options we have are providing the much needed services to these high-risk, high-need youth.
 As we continue year to year, we reevaluate our programs ensuring they are meeting the needs of the youth.
 We are working toward creating a data dashboard to assist us in this effort.